AdxTD/android-fibo-app-kotlin/README.md

-** Improvements tasks:
+ ## Improvements tasks:

-1- notify the recycler view (either when a previous request happen - or - when a new item added) - on progress 2- move current main screen into a new fragment (main activity should only hold navigation functionality) 3- create navigation plus a new empty fragment to navigate to when item on clicked 4- in the new fragment: use same adapter but publishing data from different db method, this one should contain all requests within chosen date
+1- notify the recycler view (either when a previous request happen - or - when a new item added) - on progress.
+2- move current main screen into a new fragment (main activity should only hold navigation functionality).
+3- create navigation plus a new empty fragment to navigate to when item on clicked.
+4- in the new fragment: use same adapter but publishing data from different db method, this one should contain all requests within chosen date.
-5- add a switch into main fragment to enable / disable multi requests on same number 6- add some beautiful splash screen to welcome the user! :D 7- provide more unit tests to cover all data access functionalities 8- provide turn off log mechanism
+5- add a switch into main fragment to enable / disable multi requests on same number.
+6- add some beautiful splash screen to welcome the user! :D.
+7- provide more unit tests to cover all data access functionalities.
+8- provide turn off log mechanism.